-Background: The patient was an adult man who suffered from a cataract on his left eye and scheduled surgery to fix the problem in 2008.
-During the procedure, which is routine and uncomplicated, the ophthalmologist ordered a dye named VisionBlue that is used to stain the cataract in the eye so that it can be more easily visualized and removed during the procedure.
+In this case, the patient was an adult man who suffered from a cataract on his left eye and scheduled surgery to fix the problem in 2008.
+During the procedure, the ophthalmologist ordered a dye named VisionBlue that is used to stain the cataract in the eye so that it can be more easily visualized and removed during the procedure.
 The nurse who received the order from the ophthalmologist, however, fulfilled the request as methylene blue rather than VisionBlue.

 Methylene blue, a completely different chemical compound, is extremely toxic to human eyes and can cause severe damage.
 The nurse who filled the order then passed the methylene blue to the surgical technician and announced that it was methylene blue.
 After this step, the surgical technician handed the methylene blue to the ophthalmologist, again stating that the solution was methylene blue.
 Neither the nurse nor surgical technician stated that the solution was VisionBlue.
 The ophthalmologist claimed that he did not hear the nurse or the surgical technician state the solution was methylene blue, and thus he believed it to be the correct VisionBlue dye.

 After applying the methylene blue to the patient’s eye, the ophthalmologist became aware that it was the incorrect solution, and the patient’s eye became severely damaged.
 Corrective surgery was attempted at the same hospital, but the damage from the methylene blue was too serious.
 A full corneal transplant also was attempted, but the patient’s body rejected it.
 As a result, the patient became blind in his left eye and suffers from glaucoma due to the multiple corrective surgeries.